aandrew-me/tgpt/README.md

 Providers:
 The default provider is phind.
 The AI_PROVIDER environment variable can be used to specify a different provider.
-Available providers to use: blackboxai, duckduckgo, groq, koboldai, ollama, openai and phind
+Available providers to use: blackboxai, duckduckgo, groq, koboldai, ollama, openai, phind and deepseek

 Provider: blackboxai
 Uses BlackBox model.
 Great for developers